What are the advantages of putting money into savings?

 A healthy mix of saving and investing

-Connect with your Morgan Stanley Financial Advisor to better understand the pros and cons of saving and investing and to choose the best accounts to help meet your financial goals.
+Connect with your Morgan Stanley Financial Advisor to better understand the pros and cons of saving and investing and to choose the right type of accounts to help meet your financial goals.